ankumar/architecture/README.md

 **"Context matters, even the effective implementation of doctrine requires you to understand context i.e. focus on user needs (universal) varies with implementation (i.e. what needs to focus on)"**
 -- [Simon Wardley](https://twitter.com/swardley)

-Platform is a perspective, Serving customers ... **"Platform” with a standardized interface allowing decentralized development.
-Programs built with it are “continually valid and observable from the very beginning of its construction”.
-Hiding Infrastructure & Focus on applications Patterns...**

 ## 2. Tools & Services
 ![](images/open%20source.jpeg)